 It does not have to be like that.
 Not anymore!
 You can take you cleaned data in Power BI, and use it in another dashboard or query.
 And you can analyze the same data in different ways too.

-For most types of analysis, the base data is the same, probably coming from the same source.
+You see, for most types of analysis in the workplace, the base data is usually the same, probably coming from the same source.
 But the transformations will most likely be different, and the usage will be different too.

 For example, Sales data from the past month could be used for many different analysis.

 - to analyze the sales of the month and identify which products sold or did not sell well OR

 - to forecast for future month based on past trends

 - to understand inventory movement, analyze fast-moving and slow-moving goods by segmentation

 - to analyze performance by salespersons, by geography, by division, by category, by department, and by customer segments